-- Keep work surfaces and utensils clean.
+- Keeping work surfaces and utensils clean.

-- Change dishcloths and tea towels regularly.
+- Changing dishcloths and tea towels regularly.

-To help avoid campylobacter infection, you should also wash your hands after touching pets or animals, after visiting farms and after gardening.
+- Washing hands after touching pets or animals, after visiting farms and after gardening.

-- Don't reheat food more than once.
+- Not reheating food more than once.

 - Food that needs to be chilled or refrigerated, should be.
 If food is left out of the fridge, bacteria may multiply to levels that can cause food poisoning.

-- Wash your hands after touching raw foods.
+- Washing hands after touching raw foods.